 The biggest disappointment about the Switch OLED is the lack of a performance upgrade – it’s still using the same Nvidia Tegra processor as the original system that launched back in 2017.

 However, it’s a far bigger issue for those who like to play the Switch in docked mode.
 When connecting my Switch to my 55-inch OLED TV, I was disappointed to see how visible the pixels were for Metroid Dread, resulting in a fuzzy picture quality that isn’t present in portable mode.
-This will be even more obvious if you engage with 4K gaming on the PS5 or Xbox Series X.
+This will be even more obvious if you’re accustomed to 4K gaming on the PS5 or Xbox Series X.

 Aside from a new Ethernet port and boosted storage capacity, there’s no incentive for people to upgrade to the Switch OLED if they mainly play in docked mode.
 A more powerful GPU baked into the dock would have fixed this, theoretically enabling the Switch to upscale the resolution when connected to the TV.
-But I assume Nintendo didn’t want to push the price up further.
+But I assume Nintendo didn’t want to push the price up further or is holding it back for the rumoured Switch 2.

 This is an even bigger issue considering an increasing number of Switch games are only playable via the cloud.
 And with the PS5 and Xbox Series X encouraging developers to make even more GPU-intensive games, I worry that this trend will continue and see the Switch struggle to keep up when it comes to third-party game support.